-Make sure to sample some Turkish delight or “lokum,” a chewy confection usually with rosewater flavoring and pistachios inside, and covered with powdered sugar.
+Make sure to sample one of the best dishes in Istanbul, Turkish delight or “lokum,” a chewy confection usually with rosewater flavoring and pistachios inside, and covered with powdered sugar.
 Enjoy the sweet treat while meandering through the market.

 It’s not all about food though, the market is also host to vendors selling trinkets, souvenirs, antiques, jewelry, and textiles such as scarves and Turkish towels.
 The Spice Bazaar is one of the most fascinating Istanbul markets to visit.

 Head to the most famous and celebrated market in the entire city of Istanbul, the Grand Bazaar, or Kapali Çarşı.
 This city landmark, located in the Fatih district, is one of the oldest covered markets in the world, dating back to the 15th century.
 Then, merchants traveling the trade routes would gather here, the market growing bigger and bigger.
 The original covered structure is still intact, at the core.

 Discover over 60 alleyways lined with more than 4,000 stalls selling all types of Turkish goods.
 The maze-like bazaar is separated into various sections selling jewelry, antiques, foods, textiles, and more, although some areas overspill into others.
 You’ll see why Istanbul is one of the best shopping cities in Europe.